wesbarnett/trappeua/README.md

 by changing the `[ bonds ]` section to `[ constraints ]`.
 If you leave it as `[ bonds ]` you'll get an error, since there is no `[ bondtypes ]` in the force field (only `[ constrainttypes ]`).
+* You can choose not to use the HH-Alkane modifications by adding 'define = -DNO_HHALK_MODS' to your mdp files.